TSummersLab/open-ball-beam/README.md

 4. Run [`interface.py`](ballbeam/common/interface.py) to start the interface (without running configurators).

 Alternatively, run [`main.py`](ballbeam/main.py) to run the configurators as well as start the interface.

+## Mathematics
+An technical write-up describing the [mathematics](docs/OBB_Mathematics/OBB_Mathematics.pdf) behind the software is available.
+Note that this document is still in development.

 # Contributors